EWaterman/EWaterman.github.io/_posts/Ch2/0002-06-01-characters.md

 <br>

 If your characters aren't likable or relatable, they must at least be **interesting**.
 Think of Rorschach from Watchmen.
-Despite not being particularly likable, his unfaltering belief in absolute good and evil and his crooked pursuit of justice make him interesting to follow.
+Despite not being particularly likable, his unfaltering belief in absolute good and evil and his crooked (and quite flawed) pursuit of justice make him interesting to follow.
 A character may not be "fun" to read about but they could definitely still be engaging if you give them some interesting qualities.

 - **Avoid flat characters.** People are more complex than just a single personality quirk.
 The jock, the nerd, the dumb blond.
 If your characters can boil down just to these traits, you don’t have characters, you have a collection of stereotypes.
 Of course, there are exceptions to the rule, and giving a character a single trait can often be used for comedic purposes.